christopherthielen/ui-router-extras/README.md

 # Addons for Angular UI-Router:
+- Sticky State
+- Deep State Redirect
-# Sticky State, Deep State Redirect, Future State
+- Future State

 UI-Router is the defacto router for AngularJS.